Opinion

 I call on CG Adeniyi to restore the professionalism and technical know how for which the service was known.
 He is being looked upon to usher in a streamlined structure devoid of several adhoc arrangements like strike forces, task forces, customs police and others.

-ALSO READ - Judicial Intervention as Extension of 2023 Elections
+ALSO READ - Citadels of Indiscipline

 The personnel doing these war like functions should be trained and retrained on tech related modern customs operation like